-How do I know if my period cramps are normal or not?
+How do I know if my period cramps are normal?

 For some women, period cramps can be dull and limited to just the first day; however, for others it can become debilitating, lasting for days on end.
-According to a recent study, 80% of women experience period pain such as cramps or pelvic pressure sometime during their lifetime.
-Almost all women with periods experience some kind of pelvic pain; but, if your period pain seems to be running your life, it’s important to know if it could be caused by an underlying condition.
+According to a recent study, 80% of women experience period pain such as cramps or pelvic pressure at some point during their lifetime.
+Almost all women with periods experience some kind of pelvic pain; but, if your period pain seems to be ruining your life, it’s important to know if it could be caused by an underlying condition.

 The severity of period pain is hard to compare and define, simply because everyone’s pain tolerance is different.
-That’s why we’ve compiled a short list of ways to know if your period pain may be caused by something more.
+That’s why we’ve compiled a short list of ways to know if your period pain may be from something more.